• 513-745-3535

 Dr. Cynthia Dulaney

 Dr. Dulaney received her doctorate degree at the University of Alabama.
 She is trained in cognitive psychology, with a focus on learning, memory and attention.
 During her graduate training her research focused on cognitive abilities of individuals with intellectual/developmental disabilities.
 Her work continued in that area as well as expanded into changes in cognitive process as they relate to healthy aging.
-Most recently she has begun research in the area of cognitive processes affecting understanding of health-related information.
+Most recently her research with graduate students is in the area of cognitive processes affecting anxiety-related symptoms.

 Teaching